John Law (economist): Legacy and assessment

 Law had lasting influence as a monetary theorist.
 He held that money creation stimulated an economy, paper money was preferable to metal, and dividend-paying shares a superior form of money.
 He propounded ideas such as the scarcity theory of value and the real bills doctrine.

 The chaotic collapse of Law's System has been compared to the 17th-century tulip mania parable in Holland.
 The Mississippi bubble coincided with the South Sea bubble in England, which allegedly took ideas from it.

 Henry Thornton explained why Law's scheme failed: "He forgot that there might be no bounds to the demand for paper; that the increasing quantity would contribute to the rise of commodities: and the price of commodities require, and seem to justify, a still further increase."

 Law's nephew, Jean Law de Lauriston, was later Governor-General of Pondicherry.

 The term "millionaire" was coined for beneficiaries of Law's scheme.

 While most of Law's system was directed at domestic financial reform, its overseas impact was also notable, including the founding of New Orleans on behalf of the Compagnie d'Occident in 1718.
 More broadly, it has been assessed that "Law's was the most determined French colonial enterprise until the capture of Algiers in 1830".

 Cultural references

 Sharon Condie and Richard Condie's 1978 National Film Board of Canada (NFB) animated short John Law and the Mississippi Bubble is a humorous interpretation.
 The film was produced by the NFB at its newly opened Winnipeg studio.
 It opened in Canadian cinemas starting in September 1979 and was sold to international broadcasters.
 The film received an award at the Tampere Film Festival.

 In 1864 William Harrison Ainsworth published the novel John Law based on his career.

 John Law is the focus of Rafael Sabatini's 1949 novel The Gamester.

 John Law is referenced in Voltaire's 'Dictionnaire Philosophique', as part of the entry on reason.

 John Law is the subject of the section entitled "Fragment d'un ancien mythologiste" in "Lettre CXLII" of Montesquieu's epistolary novel "Lettres Persanes" published in 1721.

+The 2003 novel The Cryptographer by Tobias Hill contains an eponymous major character and plot referencing his life.